Ubuntu51/PiHole/README.md

 # PiHole

 These are pihole lists about trackers hidden in our mobile devices.
-Huawei Mobile Devices , LG , Shop
+Huawei Mobile Devices , LG , Shop , Xiaomi